Bedrock-OSS/bedrock-wiki/docs/visuals/structure-presentation.md

 ## Why this page exists

-Presenting features of an add-on clearly has same importance in showcasing add-on quality.
+Presenting features of an add-on clearly has same importance in showcasing quality.
 If people can understand an add-on and it's features they might be more likely to try it.
 This page will demonstrate a way of presenting structures.

 ## Presentation Methods